A Simple Guide to Book Genres

 Classics

-Classic novels have stood the test of time, known for their enduring themes, well-developed characters, and thoughtful exploration of the human experience.
-While “classic” isn’t a specific genre, these works cover a range of periods and styles.
+Classic novels are stories that have stood the test of time, known for their lasting themes, well-developed characters, and exploration of the human experience.
+While “classic” isn’t a single genre, these books span many styles, time periods, and subjects.

 Historical Fiction